htcondor/htcondor/docs/man-pages/condor_submit.rst

     **signal-number** :index:`signal-number<single: signal-number; submit commands>`.
     **signal-number** :index:`signal-number<single: signal-number; submit commands>`
     needs to be an integer which represents a valid signal on the execution machine.
+    The default value
-For jobs submitted to the standard universe, the default value is the number for SIGTSTP which tells the HTCondor libraries to initiate a checkpoint of the process.
-For jobs submitted to other universes, the default value, when not defined, is SIGTERM, which is the standard way to terminate a program in Unix. :index:`kill_sig_timeout<single: kill_sig_timeout; submit commands>` kill_sig_timeout = <seconds>
+    is SIGTERM, which is the standard way to terminate a program in Unix. :index:`kill_sig_timeout<single: kill_sig_timeout; submit commands>` kill_sig_timeout = <seconds>